whitneyburton/portfolios/students/1611-back/charlotte-moore/20170419-Charlotte-Moore-M3.md

 In this project I consumed the Reddit API to reproduce certian functionality.
 A User could OAuth through Reddit and view their subscribed sub-reddits, view the top posts on those sub-reddits, and view the comments for those posts.

-(evaluation scores): I chose not to be graded.
+I chose not to be graded.

 ### Info is Everywhere